iRobotEducation/root-docs/README.md

 ![Root drawing arcs with blue marker](images/root-drawing.jpg)

-## Instructions For Use

-**LOW BATTERY WARNING** - If Root flashes red, then the battery is low and needs to be charged.

-**CLICKING NOISE** - Root’s drive wheels have internal clutches to prevent damage to the motors if Root is pushed or gets stuck.

-**PEN / MARKER COMPATIBILITY** - Root’s marker holder will work with many standard sizes.
-The marker or pen should not touch the surface underneath until Root lowers the marker holder.

-**WHITEBOARD COMPATIBILITY** (model RT1 only) - Root will operate on vertical whiteboards that are magnetic.
-Root will not operate on magnetic whiteboard paint.

-**ERASER FUNCTION** (model RT1 only) - Root’s eraser will only erase dry erase marker on magnetic whiteboards.

-**ERASER PAD CLEANING / REPLACEMENT** (model RT1 only) - Root’s eraser pad is held in place with a hook-and-loop fastener.
-To service, simply peel off the eraser pad and wash or replace as needed.

 ## Turning Root On/Off

 To turn the Root robot on or off, press and hold the yellow button (otherwise referred to as its “nose”) until the lights turn on/off (around 4 seconds).